 How are you improving your memory and brain function?
 Were you surprised by some of these findings?
-Let us know below.
+Start making brain food today with our top kitchen essentials below.

 Dan Engle, MD, is board certified in psychiatry and neurology, with a clinical practice that combines aspects of regenerative medicine, orthomolecular psychiatry, integrative spirituality and peak performance methods.
 Engle recently partnered with Health Coach Institute, LLC, to release a protocol for the school’s newly launched program, Advanced Nutrition, for health coaches.
 The goal is to further empower HCI’s Health Coaches and equip them with the pertinent expertise to support their clients’ well-being through habit change.

 This post was originally published on July 13, 2017, and has since been updated.